 The Hulsey Yard Neighborhood Master Plan is a grassroots planning effort borne out of the collective neighborhoods' love for their community and fueled by a legacy of neighborhood activism and advocacy.
-Through a community-wide charrette and extensive public participation, a series future of the site.
+Through a community-wide charrette and extensive public participation, a series of recommendations were identified to help envision the future of the site.